 What is the pastoral, medical and social support available in the school?

 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class and so would be the parent’s first point of contact.
 If further support is required, the class teacher would liaise with the SENCo for further advice and support.
-This may involve working alongside outside agencies such as Speech Therapists, Educational Psychologists and/or the Behaviour Support Team.
+It is possible that outside agencies might be utilised, such as Speech and Language Therapists, Educational Psychologists and the Primary Behaviour Service;

 How does the school manage the administration of medicines?

-- The school has a policy regarding the administration and managing of medicines on the school site.
+- The school has a policy regarding the administration and managing of medicines – this is available to view on the school website.